0xVitalii/awesome_web3/README.md

   **Web3.js** is the Ethereum JavaScript API that allows developers to interact with Ethereum nodes using JavaScript.
 It provides a wide range of functionalities for building decentralized applications on the Ethereum blockchain.

 - [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts):
   **OpenZeppelin** is a library for secure smart contract development.
-It provides a collection of reusable and audited smart contracts, covering various use cases such as token standards, access control, and more.
+It provides a collection of reusable and audited smart contracts, covering various use cases such as token standards, access control, and many more.

 - [ethers.js](https://github.com/ethers-io/ethers.js/):
   **ethers.js** is a JavaScript library for interacting with Ethereum.
 It offers a concise and easy-to-use API for working with Ethereum accounts, contracts, and transactions.